SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 ![win-server-2019.png][img7]

 We have tested Windows Server 2019 with SuperOffice 8.4.
 We mainly focused on product installation and performed smoke testing on critical functional areas.
-We did not find any compatibility related issues/bugs during the test.
-Report made October 18th 2018.
+We did not find any compatibility-related issues/bugs during the test.
+The report was made on October 18th 2018.

 [Report (\*.xlsx)][8]